 The Georgia Supreme Court is the highest court in the state of Georgia.
 It is a court of appellate jurisdiction.
 If you need assistance with your initial case or your appeal, a skilled appeal attorney from Conklin Law can help.
 Schedule a free initial consultation today!

 Jurisdiction of the Supreme Court of Georgia

-Being the highest court in the state, Georgia’s Supreme Court reviews decisions made by lower courts in civil and criminal cases.
+Being the highest court in the state, Georgia’s Supreme Court reviews decisions made by lower courts in civil and criminal cases, including the death sentence.
 The constitutionality of Georgia statutes, appeals from criminal cases in which the death penalty could be imposed, and petitions from decisions of the Georgia Court of Appeals fall under its exclusive jurisdiction.

 The Supreme Court of Georgia does not conduct trials; instead, it hears oral arguments.
 Following oral arguments, the Supreme Court will issue a written opinion (decision).
 Each justice An assigned justice prepares a preliminary opinion (decision) for distribution to all other justices for each case the Supreme Court accepts for review.